m0xpd/SubHarmonics/Hardware/README.md

 harmonics of A and B as well as the sum and difference harmonics).
 An intermediate gives a mix of both modulation types.

 The Main and Control boards are joined by two 20-way 0.1 inch pitch headers.
-These have been specified with electrical redundancy (several pins are unused) to provide mechanical stability and security in assembling the system.
+These have been specified with electrical redundancy (several pins are unused) to provide mechanical stability and security in assembling the module.